cooperhewitt/label-whisperer/README.md

 # label-whisperer

-A simply HTTPony for processing file uploads with Tesseract.
-It works but only just.
+A simply HTTPony for processing file uploads with Tesseract and extracting accession numbers.

 ## Example